bradut/SlingBox-Channel-Changer-TVGuide/README.md

 I prefer to keep this code as simple as possible, JavaScript only (no transpilers - React, Angular, etc.) so that it can be easily understood and modified.<br />

-BTW: I am not a JavaScript developer, so I am open to suggestions on how to improve the code.<br />
+BTW: **I am not a JavaScript developer**, so I am open to suggestions on how to improve the code.<br />

 This is a personal project, and I don't have a lot of time to work on it.<br />